artnome/materials/README.md

 # Materials

-This repository contains a csv file with 48,386 entries that contain the materials used.
+This repository contains a csv file with 48,386 entries that contain the materials used in individual artworks.

 | Columns | Descriptions                                                             |
 |---------|--------------------------------------------------------------------------|